0100101101011010/food/_posts/2019-03-17-creamy-cauliflower-cheese-bake.md

 instructions:
  - Steam cauliflower until almost fall-apart tender.
 I used my Instant Pot's STEAM function (5 min @ high).
  - While you let the cauliflower cool, add butter and flour to a medium saucepan on medium heat and whisk together.
+ - When thoroughly mixed, add milk and turn heat down to low.
+Whisk frequently until sauce thickens.
+ - Stir in two-thirds of the cheese and turn off heat.
+ - When cauliflower is cool enough to handle, break into small florets and add to saucepan.
+Stir, coating all the florets.
+ - Pour into a small glass casserole dish (or foil-lined baking pan) and sprinkle remaining cheese on top.
+ - Bake at 375° F on the second-to-top rack for 25–30 minutes, or until golden on top.

 ---